scrouthtv/go-xwd/README.md

  - the reader would allocate a new byte buffer for each pixel (and not reuse the old one)
  - the reader creates a color map from the xwd file which is not used

+TODO:
+ - Currently, every color is simply converted to an `XWDColor` which has 16b per channel.
+Most of the times, we are dealing with 8bpc colors instead, so we should invent a new color model that only has 8b per channel

  The xwd format
  --------------